-Applicants may propose a reduced local cost share for projects that directly benefit one or more Economically Distressed Areas (EDA), Disadvantaged Area Communities (DAC) or Severely Disadvantaged Area Communities (SDAC).
-To substantiate the reduced local cost share, applicants should submit documents with the full proposal.
-Project benefits to EDA, DAC, or SDACs may be claimed based on percentage of population or geographic area benefitted.
+Applicants may propose a reduced local cost-share for projects that directly benefit one or more DACs or SDACs.
+To substantiate the reduced local cost-share, applicants should submit substantiating documentation with the full proposal that identifies which DAC and SDAC would benefit from the implementation of the proposed project.
+Project benefits to a DAC or SDAC may be claimed based on percentage of population or geographic area benefitted.
 Proposed cost shares that have approved documentation will be assigned as follows:

-EDA / DAC / SDAC Benefits Percent (%) Cost Share Reduction
+Benefit to a DAC / SDAC Percent (%) Local Share

-75% - 100% 100
+80% - 100% 0

-50% - 74.9% 75

-25% - 49.9% 50
+60% - 79.9% 5

+40% - 59.9% 10

+20% - 39.9% 15

-Less than 25% 0
+Less than 20% 20

-Applicants should ensure the description of the EDAs, DACs and SDACs are adequate for DWR to determine whether the communities meet the definitions.
-Applicants must provide the following information for each project claiming benefits to an EDA, DAC and SDAC:
+Applicants should ensure the description of the DAC and SDAC are adequate for DWR to determine whether the communities meet the definitions.
+Applicants must provide the following information for each project claiming benefits to a DAC and SDAC:

-- Percentage of the project benefits provided to an EDA, DAC and SDAC, by geographic area or population. - Calculations that support the project benefits in the EDA, DAC and SDAC, such as a map or shapefile that shows the project benefit area overlaid onto the EDA, DAC or SDAC. - Information that demonstrates support for the project by affected EDAs, DACs and SDACs (e.g., letter(s) of support, financial commitments, etc.). - If representative census data that adequately represents the community cannot be found, alterative studies (local income surveys, a subset of a block group, older ACS data, etc.) may be substituted in the attachment.
+- Percentage of the project benefits provided to a DAC and SDAC, by geographic area, population, or other rationale demonstrated as satisfactory by DWR. - Calculations that support the project benefits in the DAC and SDAC, such as a map or shapefile that shows the project benefit area overlaid onto the DAC or SDAC. - Information that demonstrates support for the project by effected DACs and SDACs (e.g., letter(s) of support, financial commitments, etc.). - If representative census data that adequately represents the community cannot be found, alterative studies (local income surveys, a subset of a block group, older ACS data, etc.) may be substituted in the attachment.
 Include justification for the use of alternate data.

-To determine the Median Household Income (MHI) for EDAs, DACs and SDACs, applicants may use a single type of census geography or combinations of census geographies that best represent the EDAs, DACs and SDACs.
-GIS data files used within the EDAs, DACs and SDACs mapping tool are available to download and use at https://gis.water.ca.gov/app/dacs/.
+To determine the Median Household Income (MHI) for DACs and SDACs, applicants may use a single type of census geography or combinations of census geographies that best represent DACs and SDACs.
+Applicants are encouraged to utilize DWR's Disadvantaged Community Mapping Tool to identify the project area in relation to the benefiting DAC and SDAC; https://gis.water.ca.gov/app/dacs/.
+This tool is an interactive map application that allows users to overlay DAC and SDAC median household income GIS data files onto a map of California.

 Please note that the American Community Survey (ACS) of the U.S. Census provides a dataset than can be used as a source to estimate a community's MHI.
-The most recent and most comprehensive data available is for the 5-year period of 2012 - 2016.
-The ACS data gives estimates of MHI for different census geographies, such as for states, counties, census places (incorporated cities and unincorporated towns), census tracts, and census block groups.
-Using the ACS data for the years 2012 - 2016, 80% of the California Statewide MHI is \$51,026.
+The most recent and most comprehensive data available is the 5-year period of 2014 - 2018.
+The ACS data gives estimates of MHI for different census geographies, such as states, counties, census places (incorporated cities and unincorporated towns), census tracts, and census block groups.
+Using the ACS data from 2018, the California Statewide MHI is \$72,228.
+A DAC and SDAC is defined as a community with an annual median household income that is less than 80 and 60 percent, respectively, of the statewide annual median household income.